 Past Recipient of the American Psychological Association Award for Distinguished Professional Contributions to Public Service

 Research on EMDR is ongoing.
 Trauma Recovery/HAP provides a periodically updated bibliography of Research Findings.
 Additional information on trauma, EMDR practice and history can be found in numerous books and monographs.
-A growing collection of these and other materials can be found at the Francine Shapiro Library.
+A growing collection of research and other materials is available at the Francine Shapiro Library.